Facebook

 People should talk to their doctor about the best way to get antioxidants because some may need to take antioxidant supplements if they are not getting enough from their diet.
 People should also talk to their doctor before taking antioxidant supplements if they are also taking any medications because some medications can interact with antioxidants.

-When choosing an antioxidant supplement, an individual should look for one that contains various antioxidants because each type of antioxidant has different properties and may offer additional health benefits.
-Additionally, a person should also look for a high potency supplement that has been third-party tested, ensuring that they get a quality product.
+When choosing an antioxidant supplement, an individual should look for one that contains various antioxidants because each type has different properties and may offer additional health benefits.
+A person should also look for a high-potency supplement that has been third-party tested, ensuring they get a quality product.

 Sharing is caring